Aina the End: Bish

+Solo work

-Outside of Bish, Aina the End has appeared as the vocalist for other artists such as TeddyLoid, Mondo Grosso, Marty Friedman, My First Story, and Dish//.
+Outside of Bish, Aina the End has appeared as the vocalist for other artists such as TeddyLoid, Mondo Grosso, Marty Friedman, My First Story, Dish//, and Sugizo.
+In 2018, she formed the duo SexFriend with UK from Moroha to cover Hide's song "Bacteria" for the Tribute Impulse album.
 She also performed the outro of the 2020 television drama Shinitai Yoru ni Kagitte.
 The song, which is titled after the series, was the first song written entirely by Aina the End.

 She released her debut solo album, The End, on February 3, 2021.
 Her first EP, Naisho (内緒), was released on March 2.

-She released her second solo album, The Zombie, on November 24, 2021.
+She released her second solo album, The Zombie, on November 24.

-She performed the dubbing voice for Porsha Crystal in Sing 2.

-In August 2022, she is the lead actress in Broadway musical A Night with Janis Joplin.
+In 2022, she performed the dubbing voice for Porsha Crystal in Sing 2.
+She was also the lead actress in the Broadway musical A Night with Janis Joplin.

+In 2023, her singles "Red:birthmark" and "Ai Kotoba" were used in anime series' Mobile Suit Gundam: The Witch from Mercury's second season and The Apothecary Diaries, respectively, as the ending songs.
+She also played the leading role in Kyrie.

+In March 2024, Aina the End created the theme song "Frail" for the film Hen na Ie.

+In July 2025, her single "Kakumei Dōchū" was used as the opening song in the second season of the anime series Dandadan.
+The song, written and composed by Aina, surpassed 6.5 million streams globally, made Spotify’s Viral Top 50 Global chart, and ranked in the Top 50 of Billboard Japan's Hot 100 for three consecutive weeks.
+On TikTok, the song surpassed 100 million plays.